Configuration Parameters

 unix://[<password>@]<socket path>[:<database index>].

-Note the URI requirements.
+Take notice of the URI requirements.

-Default value: (not set)
+Default value: (not specified)

 URI requirements for database connection